Skip to main content

 Types of ND Filters

-• Screw-in filters: the most common, mounted directly onto the lens thread (diameter 77 mm, 82 mm, etc.).
+• Screw-in filters — the most common; they mount directly on the lens thread (77 mm, 82 mm, etc.).

-GND filters (Graduated Neutral Density) balance exposure between a bright sky and a darker foreground.
-They are especially useful at sunrise or sunset.
+GND (Graduated Neutral Density) filters help balance high-contrast scenes, such as a bright sky over a darker foreground—especially at sunrise and sunset.

-• Reverse grad: maximum density at the center, ideal for sunsets near the horizon.
+• Reverse grad — strongest density at the center; ideal for sunsets on the horizon line.

-Screw-in GND filters have a fixed center gradient, which limits framing flexibility.
-Square filters in a holder, on the other hand, allow you to adjust both height and angle.
+Screw-in GND filters have the gradient fixed in the center, which limits framing options.
+Square filters, on the other hand, let you adjust the height and angle of the gradient, offering much more flexibility.

 Why Use an ND Filter?